Advancing Social Innovation

 Our Theory of Change follows the below logic:

-IF WE strengthen African social entrepreneurs’ knowledge and skills to unlock systems entrepreneurship by:
+If we strengthen African social entrepreneurs’ knowledge and skills to unlock systems entrepreneurship by:

 • Locating their experience in systems transformation frameworks; and